sphinx-doc/sphinx/doc/config.rst

    %Y'`` (or, if translation is enabled with :confval:`language`, an equivalent format for the selected locale).

-   .. versionchanged:: 1.4

-      Format specification was changed from strftime to Locale Data Markup Language. strftime format is also supported for backward compatibility until Sphinx-1.5.

-   .. versionchanged:: 1.4.1

-      Format specification was changed again from Locale Data Markup Language to strftime.
-LDML format is also supported for backward compatibility until Sphinx-1.5.

 .. confval:: highlight_language

    The default language to highlight source code in.
 The default is